Baby Waking Up Every Hour – Reasons and Remedies

 10. Change Your Baby’s Diapers

 You can’t change your baby’s irregular routines in a single day.
 It won’t work that way.
 You’ll need to give him lots of love, time, and patience to make him feel safe and comfortable.
+Make a new bedtime routine; it should take your baby around two weeks to get accustomed to it.
+However, if your newborn wakes up frequently in the middle of the night, even after trying the above remedies, we suggest you consult your baby’s paediatrician and follow his advice.

 Also Read:

-How to Make Baby Sleep At Night
+How to Make Baby Sleep At Night?

 Ferber Method – Getting Your Baby to Sleep